A friend of mine has an unusual hobby at sports bars.

 I have no idea whether this theory is scientifically sound.

-How they return borrowed items.
+How much urgency we have to return borrowed items.

-Whether they put their grocery cart away.
+Whether we put our grocery cart away.

 Small actions often tell surprisingly large stories.

-And honestly, once someone points these things out, it becomes very hard to stop noticing them everywhere.
+Once someone points these things out, it becomes very hard to stop noticing them everywhere.

 Do you have a behavior you enjoy observing?